-At Temple, you can take full advantage of a robust trial advocacy and clinical program that will give you the tools to hit the ground running when you get hired.
-Simply put, Temple trains trial lawyers.
-We offer basic, intensive and advanced programs in both civil and criminal trial advocacy, a variety of specialized litigation courses, and a host of clinical placements so that students have the chance to practice what we teach.
-Our nationally acclaimed year-long Integrated Trial Advocacy Program (ITAP) gives upper-level students an opportunity to acquire the type of litigation and trial experience that many lawyers cannot gain in a decade.
+Temple offers a robust trial advocacy program and hands-on clinical and practicum courses that produce the skills needed to enter the world of litigation.
+There are basic, intensive, and advanced programs in both civil and criminal trial advocacy; a variety of specialized litigation courses; and a host of clinical placements taught by federal and state judges and top criminal and civil litigators.
+The nationally acclaimed year-long Integrated Trial Advocacy Program (ITAP) gives upper-level students the opportunity to engage in litigation and trial practice to an extent that many practicing lawyers never experience.

 The National Trial Team